ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

   \ Californian desert grooves with over 20 million album sales worldwide!
 Alice In\
   \ Chains or the acclaimed Indie band Interpol’s Croatian debut and many, many more!</p>"
 section3-content: "<p>INmusic offers something for everyone.
 An array of the best\
-  \ indie rock bands on the planet, sunshine, a picturesque location and activities\
+  \ Indie rock bands on the planet, sunshine, a picturesque location and activities\
   \ like swimming, yoga and sports.
 Hardcore campers lay back and relax with the lakeside\
-  \ camping on two of the islands that are equipped with Wi-Fi, showers and beaches\
+  \ camping on two of the islands that are equipped with Wi-Fi, showers and beaches!\
-  \ camping has never looked so good!</p>\r\n<p>If you are over 16, complete the form\
+  \ Camping has never looked so good!</p>\r\n<p>If you are over 16, complete the form\
   \ below to be in with a chance to rock out with INmusic in Croatia!</p>\r\n<p>Good\
   \ luck!</p>"
 entry-title: "Win a 3-day ticket for INmusic Festival!"